Expressions

 Example 1:

-In the below example we have created a dataset which consists of the Association definition Person with the attributes Employment and Scope.
+In the below example we have created a dataset which consists of the Definition node Person with the attributes Employment and Scope.
 We want to check the people in the dataset have a high scope (equal or above 50) or a low scope (lower than 50), we therefore create a calculated column in our dataset with the expression:

 $CASE({Scope}>=50, "High Scope")

 Adding the DS dataset in a matrix will then result in below image when opening on the web.
-Showing the Person associations.
+Showing the Person instances.

 This is a very basic demonstration of the CASE function works.
 Which is similar to that of the IIF function, with the difference that we only supply a value for a true boolean argument.